 My brother and I took over Bates Green Farm in 1959 farming sheep, beef cattle, turkeys and corn, then he left in 1967 to work with his father in law

 I then started Arlington Turkeys supplying turkeys and turkey portions throughout the year around the local locality, until 1990 when cheap Italian imports of turkeys made the business uneconomic

 Planning permission was granted for small businesses to make use of the redundant turkey buildings

 Sheep grazing utilized the 110 acres of grassland, until I personally gave up keeping sheep in 2015, so the ground is now rented out.

 It was Carolyn McCutchan, who died in December 2019, who first came up with the idea of opening Beatons Wood to the public in 1972 when the bluebells were flowering, then I added it to my farm business as a diversification project.
-In 2015 Carolyn and I formed the Bluebell Walk Partnership with our daughter Philippa and husband Michael but in 2020 replaced by the Bluebell Walk Advisory Group (BWAG), formed with 9 members, chaired by our Accountant, to ensure that what was started in 1972 progresses and develops into the future, with the invaluable assistance of local charities.
+In 2015 the Bluebell Walk Partnership was formed with my daughter Philippa Vine and husband Michael but in 2020 replaced by the Bluebell Walk Advisory Group (BWAG), formed with 9 members, chaired by our Accountant, to ensure that what was started in 1972 progresses and develops into the future, with the invaluable assistance of local charities.

 Some of our past achievements...